MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/australian-business-numbers-and-adjustment-notes.md

 ---
 title: Australian Business Numbers and Adjustment Notes
-description: An Australian Business Number (ABN) is a single identifier for all business dealings with the tax office, and for dealings with other government departments and agencies.
+description: An Australian Business Number (ABN) is a single identifier for all business dealings with the tax office and for dealings with other government departments and agencies.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.search.keywords: ''
 ms.date: 04/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: 3acb8bd3964a79833b7bb780802d16b42811d7ab
+ms.openlocfilehash: 9ec3931f615362f7273f2472af8de3a940374afe
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 5b6dd8d881c0eb65ece6936a94dfda3185574335
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 06/28/2019
-ms.locfileid: "1237743"
+ms.locfileid: "1710925"
 ---
 # <a name="australian-business-numbers-and-adjustment-notes"></a>Australian Business Numbers and Adjustment Notes
 An Australian Business Number (ABN) is a single identifier for all business dealings with the tax office, and for dealings with other government departments and agencies.